MachineLearningUniandes/MANTRA/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use MANTRA in your own work:

 ```
 @article{neira2020mantra,